heptarch/heptarch.github.io/drafts/dust.md

 Layout: post
 mathjax: true
 comments: true
-title: "Sturm and Drang"
+title: "Wind in the willows"
 date:  2026-06-10

 ---

-**June 10, 2026.** *Some quantitative meditations upon seeing a dust devil and hearing the wind whisper through the trees.*
+**June 10, 2026.** *Some quantitative meditations upon seeing the wind whip up a dust devil and hearing it whisper through the trees.*

 ## Dust devils